Russia continues to ''raise true hell,'' Ukraine governor says | Law-Order

 Russia continues to ''raise true hell,'' Ukraine governor says

-Russian forces are managing to raise true hell in Ukraines eastern industrial heartland despite reports of them taking an operational pause, a regional governor said Saturday as the government in Kyiv urged people in Russian-occupied areas in the south to evacuate by all possible means ahead of a Ukrainian offensive.Deadly Russian shelling was reported in Ukraines east and south.The governor of Luhansk, Serhyi Haidai, said Russia launched over 20 artillery, mortar and rocket strikes in the province overnight and its forces were pressing toward the border with neighbouring Donetsk.
+Russian forces are managing to raise true hell in Ukraines eastern industrial heartland despite reports of them taking an operational pause, a regional governor said Saturday, while the government in Kyiv urged people in Russian-occupied southern areas to evacuate by all possible means ahead of a Ukrainian offensive.Deadly Russian shelling was reported in Ukraines east and south.The governor of Luhansk, Serhyi Haidai, said Russia launched over 20 artillery, mortar and rocket strikes in the province overnight and its forces were pressing toward the border with neighbouring Donetsk.

 - Country: